FocusOnFoundationsNonprofit/public-corpus-tools/docs/codeindex/all_source_defs_docstrings_dev.md

     :param save_to_file: bool, whether to save the output to a file.
     :return: None.
     """
-def write_json_file_from_object(json_object, file_path, overwrite="no"):
+def write_json_file_from_json_data(json_data, file_path, overwrite="no"):
     """
     Writes a JSON object to a file at the specified path.
+    Strictly speaking in JSON “object” means the key–value mapping, here the functions allow lists too.

-    :param json_object: dictionary or list to be written as JSON.
+    :param json_data: dictionary or list to be written as JSON.
     :param file_path: string of the path where the JSON file will be written.
     :param overwrite: string of either "yes" or "no" to determine if existing files should be overwritten. default is "no".
     :return: None.
     """
-def read_json_object_from_file(file_path):  # consider moving to fileops
+def get_json_data_from_json_file(json_file_path):
     """
     Reads a JSON object from a file at the specified path.

-    :param file_path: string of the path to the JSON file to be read.
+    :param json_file_path: string of the path to the JSON file to be read.
-    :return: dictionary or list representing the JSON object read from the file.
+    :return: dictionary or list representing the JSON data read from the file.
+    """
+def count_non_json_compatible(data):
+    """
+    Recursively counts the number of non-JSON-compatible items in the data.
+    JSON-compatible types are: dict (with string keys), list, str, int, float, bool, and None.

+    :param data: any Python data structure.
+    :return: int, the number of non-JSON-compatible items found.
+    """
+def convert_data_object_to_json_data(data_object, default_handler=None, verbose=False, print_analysis=False, print_values=False):
+    """
+    Recursively converts a Python data object to a JSON-compatible Python structure.

+    JSON-compatible data includes dicts (with string keys), lists, strings, numbers, booleans, and None.
+    For non-compatible types, attempts to convert to dict first, then falls back to default_handler.

+    :param data_object: The Python object to convert.
+    :param default_handler: Optional function to convert non-JSON-compatible objects.
+    :param verbose: bool, if True prints diagnostic messages.
+    :param print_analysis: bool, if True, prints the analyzed structure.
+    :param print_values: bool, passed to pretty_print_json_data to control leaf value printing.
+    :return: A JSON-compatible Python object (e.g. dict or list).
+    """
+def check_json_compatibility(data_object):
+    """
+    Checks whether the provided data_object is fully JSON compatible.

+    :param data_object: any Python object.
+    :return: Boolean, True if fully JSON-compatible; False otherwise.
+    """
+def save_object_to_pickle_file(data_object, pickle_file_path, verbose=False, print_object=False):
+    """
+    Save an object to a pickle file.

+    :param data_object: object, the object to save to pickle file
+    :param pickle_file_path: str, path to the file where the object will be saved
+    :param verbose: bool, whether to print verbose saving info
+    :param print_object: bool, whether to print the full object being saved
+    :return: None
+    """
+def get_object_from_pickle_file(pickle_file_path, verbose=False, print_object=False):
+    """
+    Load any Python object from a pickle file.

+    :param pickle_file_path: str, path to the pickle file.
+    :param verbose: bool, if True prints verbose loading info.
+    :param print_object: bool, if True, analyzes and prints the object's structure.
+    :return: The raw object that was pickled.
     """
 ### MISC FILE (1,542 tokens)
 def rename_file(file_path, new_filebase):